Supreme Court Deals Blow To Government Unions

 Wednesday's ruling is a victory for conservative activists who have been waging a multipronged battle against organized labor — and a potentially crippling blow for public sector unions.

+"Public employee unions will lose a secure source of financial support," Justice Elena Kagan wrote in a dissenting opinion.
+"Across the country, the relationships of public employees and employers will alter in both predictable and wholly unexpected ways.
+Rarely if ever has the Court overruled a decision — let alone one of this import — with so little regard for the usual principles of stare decisis," that is, allowing past rulings to stand.

-"This case is yet another example of corporate interests using their power and influence to launch a political attack on working people and rig the rules of the economy in their own favor," Lee Saunders, president of the American Federation of State, County, and Municipal Employees, said in a statement when the case reached the high court.
+"This case is yet another example of corporate interests using their power and influence to launch a political attack on working people and rig the rules of the economy in their own favor," Lee Saunders, president of the American Federation of State, County and Municipal Employees, said in a statement when the case reached the high court.

 Government workers have been a relative stronghold in an otherwise shrinking labor movement.
 More than a third of the public sector workforce is unionized, compared with less than 7 percent in the private sector.

-A survey by the AFSCME — the union Janus would have to pay into — found that if agency fees were no longer mandatory, 15 percent of employees would stop paying them while 35 percent would continue to pay.
+A survey by the AFSCME — the union Janus would have to pay into — found that if agency fees were no longer mandatory, 15 percent of employees would stop paying them, while 35 percent would continue to pay.
 The balance of workers were "on the fence."